OMAR-AHMED-SAAD/Exploring-Explainable-NLP/readme.md

-Here's a sample README for your Bachelor project repository:

----

 # Exploring Explainable NLP

 This repository contains the code and resources for my Bachelor project, **Exploring Explainable NLP**.
 The focus of this project is to use explainability methods such as SHAP and LIME, combined with personality traits, to explain model predictions for determining whether someone has entrepreneurial traits.